skushagra/zolo-backend/README.md

 # Zolo Book Sharing Backend

 ## Setup
-1. Install and setup go on your system
+1. Install and setup go on your system.
+2. Install and setup mysql on you system.
-2. Clone the git repository
+3. Clone the git repository
 ```
 git clone https://github.com/skushagra/zolo-backend.git
 ```